jgscott/ECO395M/syllabus.md

 ## Readings

-The course readings involve a compilation of free, high-quality sources available online.

-- _ISL_: Selections from _An Introduction to Statistical Learning_ by James, Witten, Hastie, and Tibshirani.
+The course readings are all free and available online.
+Our main reference is _An Introduction to Statistical Learning_ by James, Witten, Hastie, and Tibshirani.
 The book is [freely available here](http://www-bcf.usc.edu/~gareth/ISL/).
 I'll refer to it as "ISL" in the course outline.
 We will pretty much move beginning to end through this book, in order.

+I'll also occasionally draw on two other references:

 - _Elements_: selections from [_Elements of Statistical Learning_](http://statweb.stanford.edu/~tibs/ElemStatLearn/), by Hastie, Tibshirani, and Friedman.
 A standard reference on data mining from a more statistical perspective.
 Referrered to as "Elements" in the course outline.
 This is a more advanced treatment of much of the material in ISL, and I will highlight selections from this book as optional, supplemental reading.
-- _Shalizi_: selections from [Advanced Data Analysis from an Elementary Point of View](http://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf), by Cosma Shalizi.
-Another textbook whose author has kindly posted a free version on the web.
-Referred to as "Shalizi" in the course outline.
-As with "Elements," I will highlight selections from this book as optional, supplemental reading.
+- _DSGI_: selections from [_Data Science in R: A Gentle Introduction_](https://bookdown.org/jgscott/DSGI/), by James Scott.

 ## Outline of topics

 The core topics we will cover in this course are as follows.
 The corresponding readings are in parentheses.
 See the [course homepage](README.md) for more details on each topic.
 - The data scientist's toolbox: R; Markdown and RMarkdown; version control with Git and Github (lecture notes).
+- Data wrangling (DSGI Ch 6)
 - Statistical learning: some introductory concepts (ISL Ch 1-2)
 - Linear regression (ISL Ch 3).
 - Classification (ISL Ch 4).